karpra/karpra.github.io/_posts/2015-1-16-install configure nginx.md

         default: Warning: Connection refused.
 Retrying...
     ==> default: Machine booted and ready!

-Now you can ssh into the machine based on the configuration of the Vagrant File if you want to do it manually.
+Now you can ssh into the machine based on the configuration of the Vagrant File

     config.vm.network "private_network", ip: "192.168.33.10"

+You can choose to ssh manually or use vagrant to ssh as mentioned below.

 <pre><code>ssh vagrant@192.168.33.10 (or) vagrant ssh</code></pre>